bennywilson/kbengine3/Readme.txt

 All sprites are drawn with a single draw_indexed call using instancing.

 ========== Building and Debugging ==========

+To run the examples, open a command prompt and cd to the directory this read me is in:
+    To run 2D demo #1 enter: kbEngine3\Cargo run
+    To run 2D demo #2 enter: cargo run --manifest-path Examples/2D/Cargo.toml To run 3D demo #3 enter: cargo run --manifest-path Examples/3D/Cargo.toml

+To generate and test a WASM build, run the following commands and then navigate to 127.0.0.1:8000 in a web browser:
+    cargo build --target wasm32-unknown-unknown --release
+    wasm-bindgen --target web --out-dir target/wasm32-unknown-unknown/release target/wasm32-unknown-unknown/release/kb_engine_2D_demo.wasm
+    python3 -m http.server -d target/wasm32-unknown-unknown/release

+Note:
 Be sure to set your working directory to the root of the kbEngine3 folder when debugging in Visual Studio, running from RenderDoc, etc.
-I'm using the following docs and tutorials:

 ========== Config file ==========
-There is a config file at GameAssets\game_config.txt that lets you control several parameters.
-An example config is below:
+Each example uses a config file that lets you control several parameters.
+There is an example config file at GameAssets\game_config.txt :

 {
     "enemy_spawn_delay": 0.3,